matafokka/ExcelDarkThemeFix/README.md

 You can also spread the word about this Add-In (especially in non-English speaking parts of the Internet), so other people could have a less of a headache.

 If you're developer, you can add some useful features or fix things described above.
-Start by thoroughly reading the code to understand what it does.
+Start by setting `DebugLevel` option and thoroughly reading the code to understand what it does.
 Then do the coding.
 When you're done, create a pull request with your code.
 If it's not hard, please, provide the code in plain text instead of .xlam file even if you've changed entire Add-In.